Travel the World with a TESOL

 – (Skype) interview to assess their level of English

-- All candidates are required to conduct a pre-course interview, either at our centre or via Skype
+- All candidates are required to conduct a pre-course interview, either at the training centre or via Whatsapp video or Skype

 Timetable: 4-week full-time Trinity cert TESOL